George C. Peery: Career

+Death and legacy

 Peery died in 1952, at the age of 78, two weeks short of his 79th birthday, in Richlands, Virginia.
 He was buried in Maplewood Cemetery in Tazewell, Virginia.

+In 2021, Virginia Governor Ralph Northam dedicated Clinch River State Park as the 41st Virginia state park.
+Although Virginia's first blueway (river-based) park is still in development, with signage and facilities being constructed in part by the Youth Conservation Corps at Sugar Hill near St. Paul in Wise County in 2023, part is in Tazewell County.

 Electoral history

 1933; Peery was elected Governor of Virginia with 73.74% of the vote, defeating Republican Fred W. McWane, Prohibitionist Andrew J. Dunning, Jr., Socialist George C. White, and Independents John Moffett Robinson and W. A. Rowe.